 - Share this article on Comment

 Nothing has been easy or conventional about the NBC comedy “Scrubs,” which has been bounced around the network’s schedule for most of its seven-year run and was on the verge of cancellation the past two years before landing an eleventh-hour renewal.

-Now, the show's chance to go out on its own terms is being jeopardized by the WGA strike, which could leave the final six installments of the underrated comedy's 18-episode last season in indefinite limbo.
+Now, the show’s chance to go out on its own terms could be jeopardized by a WGA strike, which could leave the final six installments of the underrated comedy’s 18-episode last season in indefinite limbo.

 “On a personal level, yeah, it would be nice to finish work on ‘Scrubs’ the way I wanted to,” creator-executive producer Bill Lawrence said.
 “That it looks like it’s not happening is certainly disappointing, I can’t lie.
 But it’s also not the end of the world.
 The last thing anybody wants to hear right now is some idiot saying, ‘Hey, I worked really hard on my show, I want to end it the way I want to end it!’
 It’s hard to care right now about any legacy.”